'No Millennials allowed': Gym's bold ban

 Jonathan Freeman owns Club Active, an Australian gym chain for the over 50s that has a blanket ban on Gen Xers born after 1970, Millennials and Gen Zs from its training facilities.

-His most recent facility just opened in Castle Hill that unlike mainstream gyms he says, is a "safe space for Boomers".
+His most recent facility, just opened in Castle Hill, is one that is a "safe space for Boomers".

-"Mainstream gyms are certainly not designed to support this age group, nor are they overly welcoming, which often impacts their motivation for and ability to exercise comfortably and regularly," Jonathan told news.com.au.
+"Mainstream gyms are certainly not designed to support this age group, nor are they overly welcoming, which often impacts their motivation for and ability to exercise comfortably and regularly," Freeman told news.com.au.

 "Having parents in the active Baby Boomer space, it was important for me to ensure that they could change the way they exercise – and that they had a space where they felt comfortable to do so."

-In order to achieve his goal of "reinventing retirement" Jonathan had to tackle "gym-timidation" and made the decision to ban younger gym-goers from his space.
+In order to achieve his goal of "reinventing retirement" Freeman had to tackle "gym-timidation" and made the decision to ban younger gym-goers from his space.

 "I wanted to create a space where the over 50s age group felt completely comfortable to exercise safely and at their own pace," he said.

-During an interview on Studio 10 recently discussing the ban – which also applies to posers and gym junkies – Jonathan said he had experienced "push back" from Millennials, stating: "I'm okay with that."
+During an interview on Studio 10 recently discussing the ban – which also applies to posers and gym junkies – Freeman said he had experienced "push back" from Millennials, but stated: "I'm okay with that."

 "Together with some hands-on physio, exercise rehabilitation and his personal training [with celebrity trainer Luke Zocchi], as everyone can see, we had him looking and moving incredibly well."